saltstack/salt/doc/topics/cloud/joyent.rst

 Dependencies
 ============
-The Joyent driver for Salt Cloud requires Libcloud 0.13.2 or higher to be installed.
+This driver requires the Python ``requests`` library to be installed.

 Configuration